JayLoomis/soup-docs/how-to.md

 ```

 Note that the specific example I give above is a bad one for real-world use,
-because there is a much easier way to change the type of list&nbsp;just change
+because there is a much easier way to change the type of list&mdash;just change
 the tag's name:

 ```python